ibm-cloud-docs/sap/sap-design-considerations-compute-os.md

 The SAP systems in a landscape have specific requirements for servers, operating systems, network setup, and supported storage.
 {: shortdesc}

-In some regards, SAP workloads using a Cloud Service Provider (such as {{site.data.keyword.ibm_cloud_sap}}) Infrastructure-as-a-Service is very similar to existing practices (over many decades) for running SAP workloads using an external data center / datacenter provider.
-An SAP landscape will have specific requirements for connectivity, between hosts within Cloud IaaS and to external systems, {{site.data.keyword.ibm_cloud_sap}} provides a rich set of functions beyond hosting of SAP systems to improve your SAP landscape.
+In some regards, SAP workloads that use a Cloud Service Provider (such as {{site.data.keyword.ibm_cloud_sap}}) Infrastructure-as-a-Service is similar to existing practices (over many decades) for running SAP workloads by using an external data center or data center provider.
+An SAP landscape has specific requirements for connectivity, between hosts within Cloud IaaS and to external systems, {{site.data.keyword.ibm_cloud_sap}} provides a rich set of functions beyond hosting of SAP systems to improve your SAP landscape.

-To assist your project's planning phase, the below sections provide {{site.data.keyword.ibm_cloud_sap}} portfolio design considerations for **Compute and OS**.
+To assist your project's planning phase, the following sections provide {{site.data.keyword.ibm_cloud_sap}} portfolio design considerations for **Compute and OS**.

 ## Compute Performance considerations
 {: #compute}

 The {{site.data.keyword.ibm_cloud_sap}} portfolio is ideal for practically all SAP use case scenarios.
-You can use your servers for mission critical workloads, as your test environment, or your business continuity disaster recovery (BCDR) site.
+You can use your servers for mission-critical workloads, as your test environment, or your business continuity disaster recovery (BCDR) site.

 ### SAP NetWeaver work processes scheduling and scaling
 {: #compute-workprocesses}

-CPU thread consumption effects from:
+CPU thread consumption affects the following processes.

 * Dialog Work Process
 * Update Work Process
 * Background Work Process